joshcanhelp/josh-to-11/input/symlinked/posts/2009-01-12-the-mad-printer-an-interesting-coffeeshop-activity.md

 ---
-title: "The Mad Printer... an interesting coffeeshop activity"
+title: The Mad Printer... an interesting coffeeshop activity
-excerpt: ""
+excerpt: 'I live in California and, as such, I’m generally less shocked by human behavior than people who live in, say, Oregon or Montana or Arizona.'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Hardware", "Throwback"]
-featured_img:
 wpid: 488
+tags:
+  - Hardware
+  - Throwback
+featured_img: null
 ---